 These handouts provide basic information about the seven different areas to focus on when you are trying to manage your diabetes.
 Each one includes facts, tips, advice, and activities that will get you started on your self-care and reinforce the lessons you learn in diabetes education sessions.
-En español
+This page contains links to handouts that are available in both English and Spanish.

 American Association of Diabetes Educators (AADE)